The Challenge: Finding Digital Gold in Cooking Content

 Measuring for Success

 Success was always measured in two key areas: revenue growth evaluated quarter over quarter, and engagement measured through NPS scores and repeated user participation rates.
-Each month I would prepare our metrics and work closely with Taylor to frame the discussion with our stakeholders.
+Each month I would prepare our metrics and work closely with Taylor to frame the quarterly discussion with our stakeholders.
 These sessions kept us focused and driven toward building and testing our assumptions fast and often.

 Process Overview